Sorry, you need to enable JavaScript to visit this website.

 title of post

-The Storage Management Initiative (SMI) is a SNIA group that helps unify the storage industry to develop and standardize interoperable storage management technologies for today’s IT environments and next generation data centers.
-It supports the development of storage management solutions based upon standard interfaces instead of proprietary interfaces.
-Standard storage interfaces lower costs, make integration efforts easier and provide increased reliability, security and manageability.
+So other than come up with confusing acronyms, what does the SMI do?
+The SMI is an active group with a mission to unify the storage industry to develop and standardize interoperable storage management technologies.
+The SMI supports the development of storage management solutions that are based upon standard interfaces instead of proprietary interfaces.
+This helps lower costs, makes integration efforts easier and provides increased reliability, security and manageability.

 Olivia Rhye